hsato1/Bipartite-Graph-Based-Recommendation-/README.md

 ## Concept / Libraries used for this projects
 Python.
 sklearn to process string information and draw similarity.
-nltk to pre-process string before applying functions from sklearn.
+nltk: Natural Langualge Tool Kit to pre-process string before applying functions from sklearn.
+Pandas.